 The Baltic Sea Commission and Region Gävleborg, in cooperation with Policy Area Innovation of the European Union Strategy for the Baltic Sea Region

-(EUSBSR), are pleased to invite you to a conference on the topic of smart specialization in the Baltic Sea region.
-Online registration is now open - click here to register.
+(EUSBSR), hosted a conference on the topic of smart specialisation in the Baltic Sea region.

 Green corridors, the Sulphur Directive and International Transport Policies are among the key priorities of the BSC Transport Working Group, which also monitors EU Transport Policy, with emphasis on EU Ports Policy, and feeds into the CPMR Transport Group.